 Income Tax Benefit.
-We recorded an income tax benefit of \$5.5 million for the three months ended March 31, 2020.
-We recorded no income tax benefit for the three months ended March 31, 2019.
-The income tax benefit as of March 31, 2020 differs from the three months ended March 31, 2019 primarily due to the benefit recorded as a result of our ability to carryback NOLs to the tax years beginning before December 31, 2017, specifically to the years ended December 31, 2014 and 2015, the release of the valuation allowance relating to Private Lumos NOL carryforwards, and current tax benefit that management anticipates will be utilized in the current year.
+The income tax benefit decreased by \$1.4 million for the three months ended June 30, 2021 as compared to the same period in 2020 primarily due to anticipated taxable loss relating to operations in 2021 as compared to the benefit recorded as a result of our ability to carry NOLs back to the tax years beginning before December 31, 2017, specifically to the years ended December 31, 2014 and 2015, the release of the valuation allowance relating to Private Lumos NOL carryforwards, and a current tax benefit that management anticipated to be utilized in 2020.